• Home

 Grenadier: Responsible for special equipment necessary for the mission, including chemical agents, specialty impact munitions, etc.

-The ERT is supervised by Sergeant Sarah Blodgett and Sergeant Shannon McKay, and assisted by the Team Leader, Detective Brandon Kehoe and Assistant Team Leader, Officer Steve Schnabel.
+The ERT is supervised by Lieutenant Sarah Blodgett and Sergeant Shannon McKay, and assisted by the Team Leader, Detective Brandon Kehoe.
 All officers on the team are full- time patrol officers who volunteered and were selected as ERT members as an additional duty assignment.
 To qualify for assignment to the ERT, officers must meet stringent standards of physical agility and marksmanship as well as high performance in their primary patrol assignment.

-If you would like The Sheboygan Police Department’s Emergency Response Team to provide a demonstration or program to your group, please contact Sgt.
+If you would like The Sheboygan Police Department’s Emergency Response Team to provide a demonstration or program to your group, please contact Lt.
 Blodgett or Sgt.
-Shannon McKay at (920) 459-3333, or by email at: sarah.blodgett@sheboyganwi.gov and shannon.mckay@sheboyganwi.gov.
+McKay at (920) 459-3333, or by email at: SB1430@sheboyganwi.gov and SM28840@sheboyganwi.gov.

 Residents Buttons